jasujm/hrefs/docs/quickstart.rst

 Setting up the application
 ..........................

-Before starting to use the :mod:`hrefs` library to resolve between models and URLs, :class:`hrefs.starlette.HrefMiddleware` needs to be included in the middleware stack.
+To make the :mod:`hrefs` library work with FastAPI, :class:`hrefs.starlette.HrefMiddleware` needs to be included in the middleware stack.

 .. testcode::